 Southern Pines Golf Club is another early Ross project.
 Succeeding on this public course, which features his trademark crowned greens, requires contemplating, not ripping, your drives.
 Take time to walk it, which creates the opportunity to better appreciate the thought that was put into its design.

-While the club’s Squirrely's Pub makes a great Reuben, you’ll need a place to stay.
+After a long day of golf, you’ll need a place to retreat.
 Pine Crest Inn, which Ross owned for almost 30 years, is the appropriate choice.
 It offers traditional rooms with two beds, the private Telegraph Cottage with two queens and a single, and Snore Rooms, which become two rooms in one by closing an interior door.

 Replay your game and those of fellow duffers at the inn’s sometimes boisterous Mr. B’s Lounge, which is regularly rated one of the country’s best 19th holes.
 Drink up its mounds of memorabilia, and try a round with the indoor chipping target, a game that supposedly originated with Ross.
 If you’d prefer a less competitive spot to enjoy your libation, the porch is lined with rockers.

 The inn serves breakfast, Sunday brunch and dinner, when the 22-ounce porterhouse pork chop with mashed potatoes, vegetables and pan gravy has been the choice for more than 60 years.
 More restaurants, along with a variety of small shops, are within walking distance.
 Try family-friendly Pinehurst Pizza or Elliott’s on Linden for farm-to-table cuisine.